Bill Beaumont

-He was Chairman of the Rugby Football Union from 2012 to 2016 and has been Chairman of World Rugby since 1 July 2016.
+He is currently the interim chairman of the Rugby Football Union, having previously held the position from 2012 to 2016, and was chairman of World Rugby from July 2016 to November 2024.

 Early life and youth

 Beaumont was educated at Cressbrook School, Kirkby Lonsdale (also attended by another England and British Lions player, John Spencer) and Ellesmere College in Shropshire.
 He joined Fylde Rugby Club, Lancashire, in 1969 when he was 17 years old and stayed with the club until injury forced his retirement in 1982.

 Playing career

 Beaumont won 34 caps for England, then a record for a lock, and was captain 21 times.
 He made his international debut as a 22-year-old in Dublin in 1975 as a late replacement for Roger Uttley.
 He toured Australia in 1975, Japan, Fiji and Tonga in 1979, and Argentina in 1981 with England.
 He played 15 times for the Barbarians, including the match against the All Blacks in 1978.

 Beaumont took part in the 1977 British Lions tour to New Zealand after being called up as a replacement when Nigel Horton broke his thumb, and played in the final three tests.

 He took over as England captain in Paris in 1978.
 He was an inspiring captain of the North of England, whom he led to victory over the All Blacks in 1979, and also of England, who won their first Grand Slam for 23 years in 1980.

 Beaumont then captained the 1980 British Lions tour to South Africa playing in 10 of the 18 matches.
 He was the first English captain of the Lions since Doug Prentice in 1930.

 Beaumont retired from rugby in 1982 on medical advice from doctors, because of successive concussions.